Milk Kefir FAQ

-What kind of milk can I use for milk kefir?
+What kind of milk is best for milk kefir?

 Organic whole, pasteurized milk is our recommendation as it is affordable and easy to source.
-Whole milk is important because fat is a vital nutrient.
-Raw milk and other types of dairy milks may also be used to achieve different flavors and health benefits.
-Non-dairy milks such as soy, almond or coconut can also be cultured using milk kefir grains but will need to be rested in dairy milk as the organisms primary fuel source is lactose (milk sugar).
+Whole milk is important because fat is a vital nutrient for the grains (and humans!).
+Raw milk, other types of dairy milks, and non-dairy milks may also be used to achieve different flavors and health benefits.
+But these other types of milk may require an adaptation period or special care for the grains to thrive over time.

 What’s in Milk Kefir FAQ